CPVazquez/CS6343Linear/Workflows/WF2/Components/C6/README.md

 * pipenv

 Packages installed on pipenv virtual environment:
-* flask
-* gunicorn
+* quart
 * jsonschema
 * cassandra-driver
 * requests

 ## Commands

-  * To build the docker image, use the following command in the folder containing the Dockerfile:
+  * To build the image, use the following command in the folder containing the Dockerfile:
     ```
-    docker build --rm -t trishaire/order-processor:tag path_to_c1_dockerfile
+    ./build.sh
     ```

   * To update Dockerhub repository:
     ```
     sudo docker login
     docker push trishaire/order-processor:tag
     ```
+    * Where `tag` is the tag of order-processor image.

   * To create the image as a service run the following command:
     ```
     docker service create --name order-processor --network myNet --publish 1000:1000 --env CASS_DB=cass_service_vip trishaire/order-processor:tag
     ```
-    * Where `cass_service_vip` is the VIP of `myNet` overlay network.
+    * Where `cass_service_vip` is the VIP of `myNet` overlay network and `tag` is the tag of order-processor image.

 ## Endpoints

 ### `POST /order`

-Requires a [`pizza-order`](https://github.com/CPVazquez/CS6343/blob/master/Workflows/WF2/Components/C1/src/pizza-order.schema.json) json object
+Requires a `pizza-order` JSON object.

 `pizza-order`